Red Line for Gaza

 We are joining together with other organisations in the UK, to powerfully demonstrate that we stand united against the atrocities being inflicted on people in Gaza.

-Sign up to our email list to be the first to hear about how to get involved in upcoming days of action for Gaza.
+Join the campaign to be the first to hear about how to get involved in upcoming days of action for Gaza.

-Israel is starving civilians in Gaza.
+The Israeli government is starving civilians in Gaza.
 They’re using starvation as a weapon of war by blocking the delivery of food and aid, including for women and children.
 Everyone in Gaza is at risk of famine.

-Israel has been killing men, women and children seeking safety.
+The Israeli military has been killing men, women and children seeking safety.
 They have attacked schools, hospitals, and refugee camps leaving people to perish in burning buildings.

 Humanitarian workers have been blocked from delivering life-saving aid to people in Gaza.
 They have also been killed in deadly attacks on marked humanitarian vehicles.
 It’s not only a violation of international humanitarian law, it's a violation on people simply trying to help.

 And many more red lines continue to be crossed by the Israeli government and military.
-The UK government must take action now and end their complicity in these crimes.